antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/extending/newtypes.rst

 created.
 New methods always accept positional and keyword arguments, but they often ignore the arguments, leaving the argument handling to initializer methods.
 Note that if the type supports subclassing, the type passed may not be the type being defined.
-The new method calls the tp_alloc slot to allocate memory.
+The new method calls the :c:member:`~PyTypeObject.tp_alloc` slot to allocate memory.
 We don't fill the :c:member:`~PyTypeObject.tp_alloc` slot ourselves.
 Rather :c:func:`PyType_Ready` fills it for us by inheriting it from our base class, which is :class:`object` by default.
 Most types use the default allocation.